matteoboh/mobility_emissions/README.md

 ## Step-by-step procedure
+What follows is the step-by-step procedure for the estimation of the vehicles' emissions starting from their raw mobility trajectories.
 ### Preprocessing
 After some preprocessing of the trajectory data such as trajectory selection and filtering (for which we remand to the [example notebook](https://github.com/matteoboh/mobility_emissions/blob/5003f0bc4c9bc404f3e6915aa0f576eda37d7048/notebooks/example_with_public_data.ipynb)), we resume the fundamental steps for estimating the emissions in the following.